cpplibv/libv/LIBV-TODO.md

 libv.ecui: state based ui, separate control and data! libv.ecui: ui resource local proxies

-libv.meta: rename if_void to lnv (as left non void) and make it variadic libv.utility: Rename approxing.hpp to approx.hpp and the class name too libv.utility: add/verify structured binding support for vec_t libv.utility: Slice is an algorithm and not a utility
+libv.utility: add/verify structured binding support for vec_t
+libv.utility: Slice is an algorithm and not a utility